snototter/werkzeugkiste/README.md

 reuse (and modernize) some of my older code.
 Currently, it provides the following functionality.
 Note that the namespace name also equals the corresponding CMake target to be linked against:
-* `werkzeugkiste::config`: Utilitity to interact with TOML configurations.
+* `werkzeugkiste::config`: Utilitity to interact with TOML/JSON/libconfig configurations.
 * `werkzeugkiste::container`: Sorting/lookup utilities and a custom
   circular buffer.
 * `werkzeugkiste::files`: Basic file I/O and filesystem utilities.